This is the most comprehensive collection of blog examples online.

 - Key Takeaways

 Disclosure: This site is a free resource that is supported entirely by its visitors.
 If you purchase a product or service here a referral fee may be received.
 This comes at no extra cost to you and helps create lots more useful content.
 Thank you.

-But, if you take one thing away from this post let it be this.
-After investigating for a while take a break (get a drink maybe) but don’t try to focus on what you’ve experienced.
-Instead, do something different, like exercise for example, which lets your diffused (more creative) thoughts reveal themselves to you.
+One of the best pieces of advice when researching is this: after a while take a break but don’t think about what you’ve experienced.
+Instead, do something different, like exercise for example, so that your diffused (more creative) thoughts reveal themselves to you.

 Trust me, it works!

 Blog design themes: Typically full screen and cramped from trying to squeeze in as many different blog posts as possible.
 Use of tried and tested font pairings is backed up with bright impactful imagery where possible.
-Little use of white space (because there is no room left) means the website design looks and feels is intense
+Little use of white space (because there is no room left) means they can look and feel intense.

 Typical writing style(s): They’ll focus on explaining things in layman terms with clear yet intricate descriptions.
 Also, they sometimes get involved in broader ‘hot’ debates about industry competitors with fact based opinions and computer-like logic.